RouterPranav/ping-pong-cheatsheet/README.md

 ```
 ## `Handlle crosschain request`

-create handleRequestFromSource function to handle a cross-chain request that arrives at the contract on the destination blockchain, by providing the required input parameters.
+Create handleRequestFromSource function to handle a cross-chain request that arrives at the contract on the destination blockchain, by providing the required input parameters.

  ```sh
  function handleRequestFromSource(